ksalzke/completed-task-report-omnifocus-plugin/README.md

 ### Running a report for a day other than today

-Although this plugin will allow a report to be run for any period of time, the Day One URL scheme does not allow for a day to be specified (nor does Drafts).
+Although this plug-in will allow a report to be run for any period of time, the Day One URL scheme does not allow for a day to be specified (nor does Drafts).
 Therefore, the report will be added ton the current date at the current time.
 This can then be edited in Day One if desired.

 Also bear in mind that if a report is run for a date in the past, tasks will only be included in the report if they are still in the database (e.g. if tasks from that date have been archived they will not appear in the report).